 East Windsor NJ Negligent Driver Car Accident Attorneys

-Auto Accident Injury Lawyers with Offices in Trenton and Pennington, New Jersey
+Auto Accident Injury Lawyers with Offices in Hamilton and Pennington, New Jersey

 Everyone who drives on the road needs to recognize that driving is both a privilege and a responsibility.
 A car can be a dangerous weapon when it is operated by the wrong person.
 Unfortunately, no matter how careful you are when you get behind the wheel, you still might be involved in a serious car accident because not every driver is responsible.
 Worse yet, these accidents often result in catastrophic injuries.
 You should not be forced to pay expensive medical bills because of injuries sustained in an accident that was caused by a negligent driver.
 Additionally, irresponsible drivers need to be held accountable so that this sort of thing doesn’t happen again in the future.

 When a person is negligent, it means that he or she has behaved in a careless manner affecting other people around them usually on a physical basis.
 Negligent behavior refers to a person that does or performs an action that should not have happened, such as texting and driving, driving under the influence of alcohol.
 It also encompasses the actions that should have been performed by a driver but were omitted, like stopping in front of a red light or getting in the middle of pedestrians crosswalks.